 1. Quick Wins - compared to traditional website design, GDD prioritizes the most impactful content and allows you to launch your site much more quickly.
 This means search engines are indexing and users are enjoying the new and improved version of your high impact pages sooner.
 Otherwise your website sits for too long in the construction phase while you sink money into it.
 For example, in a survey of 3,500 companies that were undergoing a traditional website design, 54% claimed that their redesign would take over 6 months to complete.
 And within that group, almost 80% claimed that their website would take over a year to be completed!
 In most cases, with GDD, your LaunchPad site is ready to go live within a a few months.
 This means the investment you're making in a new site can start working toward producing a return 6 - 9 months sooner than with traditional web design!

 2. Happy Customers - have you ever wondered what someone was thinking, spent time guessing what it might be, only to realize the easiest way to know what they're thinking is to ASK!?!?
 GDD is based on feedback from actual users.
 Sometimes in the form of outright asking and other times in the form of what we like to call digital body language.
 It's a much less risky way to build a website, because let's face it-- you have an opinion, your designer has an opinion but the only opinion that impacts your bottom line is that of your customer.
 Using real user data from your customers to build a delightful online experience is much safer than risking your success on the opinions and preferences of people who aren't necessarily the intended user of your website.
-Happy customers are what you want, and if you don't believe us then here's some food for thought: 88% of users are less likely to return to a website after a bad experience.
+Customer delight is always the goal!

 3. Trackable ROI - quick wins are great but Inbound Marketing is a long game strategy.
 With the right tools in place, you can track the return on your website and digital marketing investments.
 Long term wins are tied to the experience you provide for your customers.
 Ongoing analyzation of real user data combined with adjustments to continuously improve their experience is the key to success.
 Setting up the tools to enable this sort of tracking and attribution reporting is an integral part of GDD.